EbruBaglan/iCubAnkara01_resurrection/README.md

 The diary to register all my steps to revive the icub residing in ROMER @ METU.

 # The HitchHiker's Guideline to the iCub so far
+## Quick Recap
+- iCub at hand is 1.x, whereas the most recent is iCub 3.
+So, the documentation is not valid anymore for iCub 1.x.
+GitHub issues should be used for questions to IIT.
+- Power settings are obtained from IIT through an email and is as follows.
+  - xantrex XFR 35-35: **12-12.5V, 15A**
+  - xantrex XFR 60-46:      **40V, 20A**
+- xantrex XFR 60-46 had a trouble providing output, now it is fixed.

 ## About
 **The list of devices**
 - iCub 1.x